 Many null pointer exceptions occur because the programmer forgets to check whether a reference is null before dereferencing it.
-Java 8's Optional<T> class provides a partial solution: you cannot dereference the contained value without calling the get method.
+Java 8's Optional<T> class provides a partial solution: a programmer must call the get method to access the value, and the designers of Optional hope that the syntactic occurrence of the get method will remind programmers to first check that the value is prosent.
+This is still easy to forget, however.